haberdashPI/apamount/README.md

 > with `activate apamount` (no `source`).

-Each of the three figures from the manuscript have a corresponding figure (created in R) and anlaysis (run in python).
+Each of the three figures from the manuscript have a corresponding figure (created in R) and analysis (run in python).
 The names of the figures are as as follows:

 * Figure 1 --- `apamount_amount_[DATE].pdf`